leifb/rust-udp-hole-punching/readme.md

      and the process failed.
 3. The `server` sends both clients a `HolePunchInitiate` packet containing the address of the other client.
-4. Both `clients` start continuously sending `Message` packates to the address received by the server.
+4. Both `clients` start continuously sending `Message` packets to the address received by the server.